 A leave-in conditioner is a lightweight conditioner that moisturises your curls without buildup.
 It is a conditioner that is typically not rinsed out.

-LOC, is an acronym that stands for Liquid (or Leave-In), Oil and Cream.
+LOC, is an acronym that stands for Leave-In, Oil and Cream.
 It is a three-step method of applying products to curly hair in order to help the hair retain as much moisture as possible, for as long as possible, between washes.

 Read this article for the Trepadora L.O.C Method.